webscopeio/DockerWorkshop/README.md

 ```

 In case we are developing the application and don't want to build the image every time we make a change.
 So how we can deal with this?
 There comes the [Bind mount](https://docs.docker.com/storage/bind-mounts/) to save us.
-Let's say we just want to develop the app on the host but run it in a container without need of rebuilding the image on every change.
+Let's say we just want to develop the app on the host but run it in a container without the need of rebuilding the image on every change.
 In case of `create-react-app` we can do the following.

 Your host working directory should be the root directory of your application.
 ```sh